 You must first download the Cisco VPN client from here and connect.
 After installing the VPN client, you need to insert the following address "vpn.uncc.edu" to connect.
 An FAQ is available here for the VPN.

 If you are trying to use Mosaic Anywhere on a Mac running OSX please download the program found here.
 Note that this is an older version of Microsoft RDP.
 This program will have limitations if downloaded from the Apple app store, such as lack of local drive sharing and multi-monitor support.
-This is the RDC program that is natively installed on the Windows operating system.
 Now, when you download RDP files they will open with the program.
 If not, please use the instructions in this document for further help in getting connected to Mosaic Anywhere from off campus.

 If you are trying to use Mosaic Anywhere on a Linux system please download the program found here.
 Detailed usage instructions can be found below.